chanrt/verbose-interpreter-python/README.md

  8) A Line can be commenented out by entering # at the beginning
  9) File compiler mode generates logs inside the logs.txt file, containing the lexical, evaluator (at all depths) and variable stacks at various points in the program
  10) Arrays can be written and assigned to variables.
 Operations on arrays (like mean and lcm) have also been implemented.
 Single elements can be referenced by indexing (starts from 1 instead of 0), but elements obtained from indexing cannot be assigned yet
+ 11) Array functions such as prepend, append and insert have been implemented
- 11) While loops have been implemented (still buggy though)
+ 12) While loops have been implemented
+ 13) Conditionals have been successfully implemented

  Planned Features:
- 1) Array indexing assignment, for loops and conditionals will be implemented (preferably in that order) for this language to have semblance of Turing completeness
+ 1) for loops, both in Clang format and as an iterator of iterables
  2) Ability for the user to define functions
  3) Error reporting system.
 Currently, any errors will be shown from the python interpreter's viewpoint